fosterseth/sdl2_video_player/README.md

 ## Binaries
-For convenience I placed a .exe and required DLL
+For convenience I placed a .exe and the required DLL to run on a Windows machine.